Heliosphere: Hydrogen wall

 Predicted to be a region of hot hydrogen, a structure called the "hydrogen wall" may be between the bow shock and the heliopause.
 The wall is composed of interstellar material interacting with the edge of the heliosphere.
 One paper released in 2013 studied the concept of a bow wave and hydrogen wall.

 Another hypothesis suggests that the heliopause could be smaller on the side of the Solar System facing the Sun's orbital motion through the galaxy.
 It may also vary depending on the current velocity of the solar wind and the local density of the interstellar medium.
 It is known to lie far outside the orbit of Neptune.
 The mission of the Voyager 1 and 2 spacecraft is to find and study the termination shock, heliosheath, and heliopause.
 Meanwhile, the IBEX mission is attempting to image the heliopause from Earth orbit within two years of its 2008 launch.
-Initial results (October 2009) from IBEX suggest that previous assumptions are insufficiently cognisant of the true complexities of the heliopause.
+Initial results (October 2009) from IBEX suggest that previous assumptions are insufficiently cognizant of the true complexities of the heliopause.

 In August 2018, long-term studies about the hydrogen wall by the New Horizons spacecraft confirmed results first detected in 1992 by the two Voyager spacecraft.
 Although the hydrogen is detected by extra ultraviolet light (which may come from another source), the detection by New Horizons corroborates the earlier detections by Voyager at a much higher level of sensitivity.